 So if I’m interviewing PR job candidates, I want to see whether they frame a pitch by highlighting its newsiest elements in the header/headline.
 If so, that tells me they’re able to identify the most impactful factors within the pitch, and convey them within a very limited number of words.

-At our agency, we’re constantly looking for talented people who understand the significance of these and other essential skills.
+At our high-tech PR firm, we’re constantly looking for talented people who understand the significance of these and other essential skills.
 We recognize that such qualities directly translate to a higher standard of services that sets us apart from the competition.
 If that’s a standard you like to see in a full-service communications firm, then please do contact us.